Why is storing a Will so important?

 Storing your Will at home

 There is no rule against keeping your Will at home, and many people do choose to keep at least a copy of their Will in a safe place at home – in a personal safe or with your other important documents.
-It is not advisable to keep the only copy of your Will at home: the risks of loss, damage, and fire are considerably higher at home than in a secure facility.
-If you do decide to keep your Will at home, it is important to tell someone (preferably your Executors) where you have kept it.
+It is not advisable to keep the only copy of your Will at home as the risks of loss, damage, and fire are considerably higher at home than in a secure facility.
+If you do decide to keep your Will at home, it is important to tell your Executors where you have kept it.

 Informing your Executors

-It is also essential that you make sure that your Executors know where the original of your Will is stored and how they can get hold of it when the time comes.
-It is best to do this in writing rather than verbally – hopefully they will not need to locate the Will for many years and by that time they will probably have forgotten if you simply tell them verbally.
+It is essential that you make sure that your Executors know where the original of your Will is stored and how they can get hold of it when the time comes.
+It is best to do this in writing rather than verbally.

 You could consider leaving a copy of the letter with your important documents at home.
 Helping your Executors to find your Will quickly will help to reduce their stress at a difficult time, and will reduce the amount of time it takes to administer your estate.